 The utility generally faces different inflationary pressures than consumers.
-While customers primarily observe the Consumer Price Index (CPI) as an indicator for inflation, the Construction Cost Index (CCI) is a more of an indicator for the capital intensive utility.
+While customers primarily observe the Consumer Price Index (CPI) as an indicator for inflation, the Construction Cost Index (CCI) is a better indicator for a capital intensive utility.
 Long-term financial planning allows the utility to weather periods of high costs in the short term and spread the impact over time.